The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Roads and streets that are deteriorating and in poor conditions pose a significant danger to cyclists.

-Under these circumstances, an injured bicyclist might be able to file a claim against the government entity responsible for maintaining the street or the road crew who was supposed to properly tend to a hazard.
+Under these circumstances, an injured bicyclist may file a claim against the government entity responsible for maintaining the street or the road crew not repairing the hazard.

 Do I Need to File a Police Report?